Our vision is a world in which escalating infectious diseases are under control in the communities most affected.

 Around 43,500 people were enrolled in the Pfizer-BioNTech clinical trials, and 30,000 people in the Moderna clinical trials.
-Safety has been assessed throughout, and no major side-effects have been reported during the phase I, II and III trials.
+Safety was assessed throughout, and no major side-effects were reported during the phase I, II and III trials.

 Once the trials are complete and the full data has been analysed, regulators around the world review it and decide whether the vaccines can be approved for use in their countries.
 They look at all the preclinical, clinical and manufacturing process data, including the safety and efficacy data.

-Nothing in medicine is 100% safe, and very rare side-effects may emerge as millions of people are vaccinated.
+Nothing in medicine is 100% safe, and very rare side-effects may emerge as billions of people are vaccinated.
 This is the same for all vaccines.

 Pfizer-BioNTech produced three billion doses in 2021 and aims to boost supply to four billion doses in 2022.

 Moderna manufactured around 800 million doses in 2021 and plans to produce up to three billion doses in 2022.

 6. What are the potential limitations of the vaccines?

 Both vaccines showed efficacy of around 95% in phase III clinical trials in December 2020.
 This figure has changed over time, with the vaccines being rolled out and monitored in a ‘real world’ setting.